Download & Other Tools

 - Why This Topic Is Important

-Infant mortality is a key measure of a nation's health, as it reflects maternal health, quality of and access to medical care, socioeconomic conditions, and public health practices, among other factors (1, 2).
-Major causes of infant mortality include congenital malformations or abnormalities (birth defects); disorders relating to short gestation and low birthweight; maternal complications of pregnancy; and Sudden Infant Death Syndrome (3).
-Reducing infant mortality requires wide-ranging approaches, such as ensuring access to: high-quality primary care prior to pregnancy; high-quality and timely prenatal and well-baby preventive care; specialty care for preterm infants and those with health conditions; breastfeeding support; immunizations; and safe, healthy environments (1).
+Infant mortality is a key measure of a nation's health, reflecting socioeconomic conditions, maternal health, public health practices, and access to high-quality medical care, among other factors (1, 2).
+Major causes of infant mortality include birth defects, low birthweight and preterm birth, maternal pregnancy complications, and sudden infant death syndrome (3).
+Reducing infant mortality requires wide-ranging approaches that improve primary care prior to pregnancy, prenatal and well-baby preventive care, specialty care for infants born preterm and those with health conditions, breastfeeding support, and immunizations, along with empowered communities creating safe, healthy environments for all families (1).

-Although the U.S. infant mortality rate has declined in recent decades, it still is higher than those in most other developed countries (1, 2).
-The infant mortality rate among African Americans remains particularly high—more than double the rate for white, Latino, and Asian/Pacific Islander infants, nationally and in California (3, 4).Find more information and research about infant mortality in kidsdata.org's Research & Links section.
+Although the U.S. infant mortality rate has declined in recent decades, it remains higher than rates in most other developed countries (1, 2).
+The mortality rate among black infants is particularly high—more than double the rate for white and Asian groups, both nationally and in California (3, 4).Find more information and research on infant mortality in kidsdata.org's Research & Links section.

 Sources for this narrative:

-1. U.S. Dept. of Health and Human Services, Health Resources and Services Administration.
+1. U.S. Department of Health and Human Services.
 (2013).
-Report of the Secretary's Advisory Committee on Infant Mortality: Recommendations for Department of Health and Human Services action and framework for a national strategy.
-Retrieved from: http://www.hrsa.gov/advisorycommittees/mchbadvisory/InfantMortality/Correspondence/recommendationsjan2013.pdf
+Report of the Secretary's Advisory Committee on Infant Mortality: Recommendations for HHS action and framework for a national strategy.
+Retrieved from: https://www.hrsa.gov/advisorycommittees/mchbadvisory/InfantMortality/About/natlstrategyrecommendations.pdf

 - How Children Are Faring